Path 1 · Learn First

 1. Unit Load Weight

 The weight of the heaviest single item that will ride the conveyor.
 This drives belt/roller capacity selection.
-Standard belt conveyors are rated in lbs per lineal foot; pallet conveyors in lbs per zone.
+Standard belt conveyors are rated in lbs per linear foot; pallet conveyors in lbs per zone.

 2. Total Live Load